Hofls/architecture/system-architecture/info/components.md

     * Advantages:
         * Guaranteed delivery (if system is down - messages just sit and wait)
         * Limits load (systems can process messages at their own tempo)
+        * Decoupling (system that sends messages to the queue don't know who consumes it)
     * Disadvantages:
         * Complexity
 * `Database`